AudranTourneur/junia-isen-examples-api/README.md

 A test has been added to check that the application returns a HTTP 200 response when deployed.
 See the `infrastructure/tests` folder.

+# Security

+Both the database and the blob storage should *not* be accessible from the public Internet.
+Only the application itself is effectively able to access these resources.

 # Application demo

 ## Terraform apply